Skip to main content

 Upon return from FMLA leave, employees will be reinstated to their former, or equivalent, positions with the same compensation and benefits received before their leave, provided their positions have not been eliminated because of restructuring or layoffs.
 Employees must return to work upon the expiration of any approved leave, and failure to do so may be considered a voluntary termination of employment by the employee.
 Certification from a medical provider stating that the employee is able to return to work will be required.

-Bereavement Leave
+Funeral Leave

 Full-time employees are eligible to take up to three days of paid leave for the death of an immediate family member.
-For the purpose of this policy, immediate family members include spouse or spousal equivalent, parents, brothers, sisters, children, grandchildren, grandparents, parents-in-law, brothers-in-law, sisters-in-law, stepparents, stepsiblings, stepchildren and any member of the employee’s immediate household.
+For the purpose of this policy, immediate family members include spouse or spousal equivalent, parents, brothers, sisters, children, grandchildren, grandparents, parents-in-law, brothers-in-law, sisters-in-law, stepparents, step siblings, step children and any member of the employee’s immediate household.
 Part time faculty and part-time employees with a schedule of 20 hours or more per week will be granted this leave on a pro-rated basis.
 Leave for part-time employees with less than a 20-hour per week schedule or for intermittent employees will be provided on an unpaid basis.

 The three days of leave provided must be consecutive, one of which is used to attend the funeral.
 Additional leave for a longer period or for a non-family member should be discussed with the employee’s department chair or supervisor.
 Every attempt will be made to honor the request for leave necessary for these purposes, but is not guaranteed.
 Additional leave may require that staff and administrative employees utilize their accrued paid time off.
+Verification of the need for funeral leave may be required.

 Workers Compensation